Applying for admission to

 described above.
 All students are

-encouraged to visit the links listed in the “Resources” section of our
+encouraged to visit the links on the main page of our

 “Admissions” site early on to determine what sources of external financial aid may